krishnahegde100/Online-DVD-Rentals/README.md

 # Online-DVD-Rentals
 Online DVD Rentals

-This is the DBMS mini project we  did  during 4th sem.
-We have executed with the help of software called Xamp .
-It shows various movie dvds which can be borrowed.
-It can be queried using dashboard.
-Database is implemented using mysql
+This project is a Database Management System (DBMS) mini-project developed during the 4th semester.
+It showcases a system for managing movie DVDs that can be borrowed.
+The project is executed using XAMPP, with the database implemented in MySQL.

+Features

+* Movie DVD Inventory: Displays a collection of movie DVDs available for borrowing.

+* Query Functionality: Allows users to query the database using a user-friendly dashboard.

+* Database Management: Implements robust data management and storage using MySQL.